boldbi/bold-bi-docs/docs/working-with-data-sources/working-with-bold-data-hub/data-connectors/zendesk-chat.md

 ---
 layout: post
-title: Zendesk Chart ETL/Bold Data Hub Connector – Bold BI Learning
+title: Zendesk Chat ETL/Bold Data Hub Connector – Bold BI Learning
-description: Learn how to use the Zendesk Chart ETL/Bold Data Hub connectors in Bold BI Enterprise Edition.
+description: Learn how to use the Zendesk Chat ETL/Bold Data Hub connectors in Bold BI Enterprise Edition.
 Discover simple steps to integrate data smoothly and make the most of your analytics.
 platform: bold-bi
 documentation: ug